-Reptiles, like horses, often have "worms" (intestinal parasites) that are completely normal and don't cause any issues.
-But when a reptile is sick, isn't eating well, is losing weight, or isn't defecating normally, there may be too many of these normal parasites for your herp's system.
-When the worms and your reptile have a peaceful relationship there is no need for alarm if your reptile is found to have intestinal parasites.
-But once they start making your reptile sick or cause problems, it is time to get them back under control or eliminate them all together.
+But when a reptile is sick, such as is not eating well, is losing weight, or is not defecating normally, there may be too many of these normal parasites for your reptile's system.
+When the worms and your reptile seem to have a peaceful relationship, then there is no need for alarm.

 How Do I Know If My Reptile Has Worms?

-You may see worms passing in your reptile's stool but more often than not you won't see any kind of worm.
+You may see worms passing in your reptile's stool but, more often than not, you will not see any kind of worm.
 Many intestinal parasites that people commonly refer to as "worms" aren't worms at all.
 Amoebas, protozoan, flagellates, and other kinds of microscopic parasites are more commonly seen under a microscope than actual worms.
-Therefore, the only way to know what kind of parasites your reptile has is to look at a sample of their stool (poop) under a microscope.
-Your exotics vet will perform a fecal stain, direct smear, or fecal flotation (or all three) to find out if your pet has a parasite problem and prescribe appropriate dewormers if they are causing a problem for your reptile.

-There is a long list of possible kinds of "worms" your reptile can have or be infected with.
+There is a long list of possible kinds of parasite your reptile can have or be infected with.
 Some cause a problem (in larger quantities) while others can be completely normal for your pet to have (in smaller quantities).
-Your reptile should only be treated for the parasites he has if they are causing a problem for him or are not a normal parasite that he should naturally have.
+Your reptile should only be treated for the parasites if it exhibits health distress or if the parasite it gets is outside of the ordinary.